andyhasit/turboshell/README.md

 $ ts.help
 ```

 To see the various help commands available.
-One of the more useful ones is:
+Try this one:

 ```bash
 $ ts.info